California’s First Accredited Geriatric Emergency Department Arrives in La Jolla

 The Gary and Mary West Emergency Department at UC San Diego Health in La Jolla has been accredited as a geriatric emergency department by the American College of Emergency Physicians (ACEP).
 The accreditation is the first of its kind and is part of an effort to improve the quality and standards of emergency care provided to the nation’s older patients.
 It builds upon the foundational work and support of the Gary and Mary West Health Institute and The John A. Hartford Foundation to enhance geriatric emergency care across the country.

-“This recognition is an acknowledgement of the superior, tailored care we provide to any senior who arrives in our emergency department,” said Vaishal Tolia, MD, MPH, FACEP, medical director of the Emergency Department at UC San Diego Health and director of the Gary and Mary West Senior Emergency Care Unit at Jacobs Medical Center.
+“This recognition is an acknowledgment of the superior, tailored care we provide to any senior who arrives in our emergency department,” said Vaishal Tolia, MD, MPH, FACEP, medical director of the Emergency Department at UC San Diego Health and director of the Gary and Mary West Senior Emergency Care Unit at Jacobs Medical Center.
 “Our comprehensive, team-based approach is what makes us so successful in caring for older adults.”

 “We’re very pleased the Gary and Mary West Emergency Department at UC San Diego Health is leading the way in California as the first-in-the-state to be accredited by ACEP in recognition of its commitment to delivering high-quality geriatric care,” said Shelley Lyford, president and CEO of the West Health Institute.
 “There is a tremendous opportunity to catalyze broader adoption of senior-appropriate acute care models so every older adult across the nation has access to emergency care tailored to their needs.”

-The ACEP accreditation requires hospital emergency departments to have both physicians and nurses on staff with specialized geriatric training, meet specific environmental criteria, such as ensuring easy patient access to water and mobility aids, and implement a geriatric quality improvement program.
+The ACEP accreditation requires hospital emergency departments to have both physicians and nurses on staff with specialized geriatric training, meet specific environmental criteria, such as ensuring easy patient access to water and mobility aids and implement a geriatric quality improvement program.

 UC San Diego Health received a Level 1 designation—the highest and most comprehensive level.

 Seniors who arrive in the emergency department at Jacobs Medical Center in La Jolla are treated by a team of specialists in geriatric medicine.
-At the center of this care unit are specialized geriatric nurses, physicians, pharmacists and social workers.
+At the center of this care unit are specialized geriatric nurses, physicians, pharmacists, and social workers.
 As a group, they focus on senior-specific issues, such as fall risk, cognitive and memory problems and medication interactions—all common complications when treating older adults.
 Additionally, the team tries to lower hospital admissions and re-admissions for seniors as well as working with patients and caretakers to ensure a smooth transition home.

 The U.S. Census notes that by 2029, the entire Baby Boomer demographic group will be 65 or older.
 More than 21.3 million patients over the age of 65 were treated in emergency rooms in 2015, according to the latest available statistics from the National Hospital Ambulatory Medical Care Survey, up from about 16 million in 2001.
 Those numbers are expected to continue to rise.
 Studies in the Annals of Emergency Medicine cite increased health vulnerability in older adults after an emergency visit, typically related to the illness or injury that required emergency care.